Dennis Priestley: Personal life

-Away from darts, Priestley is married to Jenny and has 4 children.
-He has 2 granddaughters.
-Dennis is also a massive football fan.
-He supports Barnsley and Manchester United.
+Away from darts, Priestley is married and has four children, and two granddaughters.
+He is a football fan who supports Barnsley and Manchester United.

 In November 2007, Priestley was diagnosed with prostate cancer and issued a statement through the PDC regarding his health.
 He was forced to withdraw from the John McEvoy Darts Classic in Ireland with pains in his abdomen having been diagnosed with the disease in the run up to the event.
 He had stated his thoughts were to undergo surgery at some point in early 2008, however, after losing 5–2 to Van Barneveld in the second round of the Grand Slam of Darts (despite averaging 103.5), he announced that he would be making arrangements to undergo surgery in the days following the event.
 This did not prevent him taking his place in the 2008 World Championship where he lost in the first round to Steve Maish.

 After an extended period of treatment and recuperation, Priestley returned to the PDC circuit in May 2008.
 He quickly regained his form and reached the semi-finals of the US Open where he was beaten, once again, by Taylor.
-He also lost to Taylor again after a terrific run to the semis of the 2008 World Matchplay.
+He also lost to Taylor again after a run to the semis of the 2008 World Matchplay.

+Awards and honours

+In 2009, Priestley was only the third player to be awarded an induction into the PDC Hall of Fame, having maintained a place within the world's top players for nearly two decades.

 World Championship results

 BDO

+Priestley's BDO results are as follows: